Glimmers of a post-geometric perspective: Main ideas and plan of the paper

 \subsection{Classical basis}

 The next problem is how to define a distance in the presence of relevant departures from classicality.
-To this aim we can expand $\tp$ on a basis of ``classical states" $|h_{ij}(x^\k), x^i_{A},\dots\rangle$ i.e. on a basis of common eigenvectors of the commuting operators $\hat h_{ij}$, $\hat x^i_{A}$, etc.\footnote{Of course, the wavefuntional~\eqref{wave-func} \emph{is} already the scalar product of the state $|\tp\rangle$ with the generic element of this basis, i.e. } On each element of such a basis the distance between $A$ and $B$ is defined with infinite accuracy.
-It depends on the metric configuration $h_{ij}(x^k)$, on the positions $x_A$ and $x_B$ and nothing else.
-One has to find the geodesic between the points $x_A$ and $x_B$ in that classical geometry and calculate its length.
+To this aim we can expand $\tp$ on a ``\emph{classical basis}" of states $|h_{ij}(x^\k), x^i_{A},\dots\rangle$ i.e. on a basis of common eigenvectors of the commuting operators $\hat h_{ij}$, $\hat x^i_{A}$, etc.\footnote{Of course, the wavefuntional~\eqref{wave-func} \emph{is} already the scalar product of the state $|\tp\rangle$ with the generic element of this basis, i.e. } On each element of such a basis the distance between $A$ and $B$ is defined with infinite accuracy.
+One has to find the geodesic connecting $x_A$ and $x_B$ in the corresponding classical geometry and calculate its length.
 Let us call $ d({A}, {B})_{\{h, x_{A}, x_B \}}$ the result of this computation.
-We can define a distance operator between $A$ and $B$ by its action on the classical basis,
+We can define the distance operator between $A$ and $B$ by its action on this classical basis,

 In other words, we define the distance operator by declaring that the elements of the classical basis are its eigenvectors, of eigenvalues $d({A}, {B})_{\{h, x_{A}, x_{B}\}}$.